bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-92.rst

 The configuration of the frontend url in :ref:`ivy.yaml <ivy-yaml>` has been simplified.
 You need to define now the :code:`BaseUrl` in your :file:`ivy.yaml`.
-Combined out of the old frontend properties :code:`Frontend.Host`, :code:`Frontend.Protocol` and :code:`Frontend.Port`.
+This property is a combination of the old frontend properties :code:`Frontend.Host`, :code:`Frontend.Protocol` and :code:`Frontend.Port`.